Drik0y/Cyclistic-Case-Study/README.md

 ## PROCESS
 ### Data Combination
-Since the datasets are separated by months and have the same fields, we will combine them through BigQuery using SQL programming language.
+Considering the huge amount of data that each dataset contain, we will combine them through BigQuery using SQL programming language.

 ```
 CREATE TABLE  `coursera-training-420312.cyclistic_bikeshare.combined_data` AS